BluAS, shuffle your albums with BluOS

 How to use

-When you start the player for the first time and have set the correct technical parameters, you can check the status of your BluOS device with the Info button.
-If everything looks allright, you can create your BluAS index: press the Artist button, click ok and wait for BluAS to finish creating the index (can take some time).
+When you start the player for the first time and have set the correct technical parameters (by BluAS or manually), you can check the status of your BluOS device with the Info button.
+If everything looks allright, you can create your BluAS index: long-press the Artist button, click ok and wait for BluAS to finish creating the index (watch its progress bar).

 Clicking the Artist button randomly selects a new artist, and clicking the Album button randomly selects another album by the previously selected artist.
-Long-pressing the Info button displays the tracklist of the album currently playing on BluAS (not available if the app status is unset).
+Long-pressing the Info button displays the tracklist of the album currently playing on BluAS (not enabled if BluAS is not standby).

 Additionally, the combination of the Shuffle button and Repeat button determines the autoplay mode, when BluAS continues with playing another album after an album has finished playing.